Hey guys! I’ve been meaning to get this blog series going for a while and thanks to a rainy hurricane weekend, I’m finally getting on it.

 We are currently living in a house that B purchased right before we started dating.
 He purchased the house as an investment and his intentions have always been to sell it around this time.
 B was upfront with me when we got engaged about wanting to sell the house this summer, so we’ve avoided things like hanging art and painting rooms.

 In terms of actual house shopping, we are in our early/mid-thirties and wanted to buy something that we could see ourselves in for a really long time.
-We started house shopping shortly after our wedding in April and narrowed down all of the things that were important for us in a house:
+We started house shopping shortly after our wedding in April and narrowed down all of the things that were important to us in a house:

-- Location close to downtown with a good school district and low crime
+- Location close to downtown with a good school district and low crime rate

 - House size that is comfortable for us a single couple but that we could grow into if we ever decided to have kids (or adopt 7 dogs… the latter is much more likely)

 B was much more into the investment side of a home purchase and I was all about the lot and privacy.
 I think we balanced each other out pretty well.

 The housing market is crazy in Charlotte right now.
 Things sell right away and bidding wars are common.
 It adds a lot of pressure to house shopping!
 B and I had a really hard time finding a house we liked…. everything we found was either too far away from downtown, had a crappy lot or a had tiny back yard.
 Anything that looked halfway decent seemed to go under contract within a few hours of hitting the market.

 In July, we came across a new listing for a beautiful 2-story colonial in one of our favorite neighborhoods.
 The house was built in the 40s and had a pretty spacious back yard.
 It had an obviously poor addition in the 1980s so we knew we would need to do some something about it down the road, but overall the house had a lot of potential.
 We loved the location and the bones of the house so we decided to put in an offer the next day.
 Before we knew it, we were under contract!